 All of these vegetables are FILLED with fiber and rich in complex carbohydrates.
 This means that they won’t spike your blood sugar as much as refined carbs, such as white breads or baked goods (1).

 Eating root vegetables can satisfy your hankering for carbs, and give you a whole lot of added nutrition while you’re at it.
-They also have loads of vitamin A (mainly in the precursor form of beta-carotene) and vitamin C, two powerful nutrients that can help fight inflammation in the body.
+Most of them are also rich in vitamin A (mainly in the precursor form of beta-carotene) and vitamin C, two powerful nutrients that can help fight inflammation in the body (2, 3).

 They’re small but mighty, huh?!
 Let’s dig in!